CALL OR EMAIL US TODAY 704-247-3247

 The 1986 Amendments – The Act is Strengthened

 As a consequence, the volume of False Claims Act lawsuits and the amount of recoveries have grown dramatically since the passage of the 1986 amendments.
 The law is the single most effective weapon in the Government's arsenal of tools to fight fraud.
 The presence of the False Claims Act is a tremendous deterrent against fraud on the Government because the damages and penalties can be great.
-Today, this law targets practically every imaginable sort of fraud against the Government, as well as its agents, contractors, grantees, and all other entities or persons that receive money or property from the Government (directly or indirectly) to be spent or used on its behalf.
+Today, this law targets practically every imaginable sort of fraud against the Government, including fraud against its agents, contractors, grantees, and/or all other entities or persons that receive money or property from the Government (directly or indirectly) to be spent or used on its behalf.

 The Nuts and Bolts of a False Claims Act Lawsuit